 This classic coming-of-age story (288 pages) was published in April of 2019 by Harper Perennial Modern Classics.
 The book takes you to turn-of-the-century Chicago.
 Melissa read So Big and loved it; it wouldn't be on our site if she didn't recommend it.

-Meet Selina, a headstrong and heart-breaking heroine who perseveres in the face of grinding challenges of everday life as a truck farmer in early 20th-century Chicago.
+Meet Selina, a headstrong and heart-breaking heroine who perseveres in the face of grinding challenges of everyday life as a truck farmer in early 20th-century Chicago.

 Orphaned at 19 when her father is shot and killed in a gambling house, Selina Peake puts herself back together and lands a job as a schoolteacher in the farmland outside the city.
 Her education, her love of beauty, and her independent spirit are greeted with suspicion in the insular community — even after (or because) she marries a local farmer who’s kindly but ignorant.

-Selina eventually joins her husband in his daily toil to coax food out of the soil of their farm.
-Despite the backbreaking work, her joy in life remains undimished.
+Selina eventually joins her husband in his daily toil to coax food out of their farm’s soil.
+Yet, despite the backbreaking work, her joy in life remains undiminished.
 She burns with fire and curiosity and optimism, even when her life and livelihood — and that of her son — are threatened by the cruel twists of fate.

-The story traces the contours of Selina’s life and her son Dirk, nicknamed ‘So Big,’ and is a vivid time machine to a Chicago that was a mix of thriving industry and struggling farmers, a city that promised opportunities for those willing to pay a steep price.
+The story traces the contours of Selina’s life and her son Dirk, nicknamed ‘So Big.’
+It’s a vivid time machine to a Chicago that was a mix of thriving industry and struggling farmers, a city that promised opportunities for those willing to pay a steep price.

 When Edna Ferber finished her manuscript in 1924, she wondered ‘Who would be interested in a novel about a middle-aged woman in a calico dress with wispy hair and bad teeth, grubbing on a little truck farm south of Chicago?’
 It sold hundreds of thousands of copies in its first year and was published in Germany, England, Holland, Finland, Sweden, Norway, Hungary, Poland, Russia, and Denmark.
 In 1925, it won the Pulitzer Prize.